-The Basel II Accord would seem to have succeeded in covering the market losses of ADIs before, during and after the global financial crisis for a portfolio that replicates S&P500.
+The Basel II Accord would seem to have succeeded in covering the market losses of ADIs before, during and after the financial crisis.
 Therefore, it is likely to be useful when extended to countries to which it does not currently apply.

-Figure 5 shows the accumulated number of violations for three strategies over a period of 250 days.
-Table 3 gives the percentage of days for which daily capital charges are minimized, the mean daily capital charges, the total number of violations, the normalized number of violation rate (that is, the ratio of NoV250 to number of days) and the accumulated losses8 (AcLoss) for the alternative models of volatility.
-The upper red line in Figure 5 corresponds to the aggressive risk management strategy, which yields a normalized number of violations of 10.24, thereby exceeding the limit of 10 in 250 working days.
-The lower green line corresponds to the conservative risk management strategy, which gives only 2.09.
-This small number of violations is well within the Basel II limits and will keep the ADIs in the green zone of Table 1, but may lead to higher daily capital charges.
-This conservative strategy may be optimal in our case, if one decides to stay in the green zone.
+Figure 5 shows the accumulated number of violations for each model of volatility over the period of 260 days considered (2 January 2008 to 12 February 2009).
+Table 3 gives the percentage of days for which daily capital charges are minimized, the mean daily capital charges, and the number of violations for the alternative models of volatility.
+The upper red line in Figure 5 corresponds to the aggressive risk management strategy, which yields 16 violations, thereby exceeding the recommended limit of 10 in 250 working days.
+The lower green line corresponds to the conservative risk management strategy, which gives only 3 violations.
+Although this small number of violations is well within the Basel II limits, it may, in fact, be too few as it is likely to lead to considerably higher daily capital charges.

-It may be useful to consider other strategies that lie somewhat in the middle of the previous two, such as the DYLES strategy, developed in McAleer et al. (2010), which seems to work well in the total loss value, $\Psi{t+1} = \sum{t=1}^{T} \Psi_t$.
+It may be useful to consider other strategies that lie somewhat in the middle of the previous two, such as the DYLES strategy, developed in McAleer et al. (2009), which seems to work well in practice.